EldariaDevelopment/Obsidian-Notes/IMF Advanced Index/Setting Up IMF.md

 That's the basic process.

-Remember, the structure works for YOU, not the other way around (See [[Is IMF For You|Is an IMF-equipped library for me]]).
+Remember, the structure works for YOU, not the other way around (See [[remote-github/IMF Advanced Index/Is IMF For You|Is an IMF-equipped library for me]]).
 You can always just create thousands of notes without looking at the Index once.

 ---
 ### Advanced steps
 1. In the Index, start customizing the main categories to suit your personal needs.
-First read [[Setting up your Index Categories (IMF)]].
+First read [[remote-github/IMF Advanced Index/Setting up your Index Categories (IMF)]].
 2. Play around, break things.
 Some categories you thought would work won't.
 That's fine, just rejigger things until they work better for you.